fsr-de/docs/electoral_code.md

 (2) Voters are not bound to the electoral proposals.

-(3) Voters will be given the opportunity to vote by postal ballot or in person.
+(3) Voters are given the opportunity to vote by postal ballot or in person.

 (4) If a person has voted both by postal ballot and in person, the vote cast by postal ballot will be forfeited.